Graner2002/TinyML-Gym-Exercise-Classification-Thesis/README.md

-# TinyML Gym Exercise Classification Thesis
+# TinyML Gym Exercises Classification Thesis

 This repository holds the software code for the thesis on: CLASSIFICATION OF GYM EXERCISES USING TINY MACHINE LEARNING